moskensoap/MUR-packages/README.md

 Repackaged on official [embeded python zip](https://www.python.org/downloads/windows/), with `ensurepip` extracted form [github.com/python/cpython](https://github.com/python/cpython), supporting the installation and use of `virtualenv`.

+The version config file is stored in /home/.mur/setversion/pythonembed.txt.
+You need to manually remove it when uninstalling pythonembed.
+Additionally, it is better to install `murclean` and run `murclean clean opt` to automatically remove all packages installed by pip.

 Basic Usage:
 ```
 setversion-python latest